Mercedes-Benz R107 · 280–560 SL · 1971–1989

 How the references work

 The app indexes the structure of four community sources into its own database: the URLs, page titles, group/section codes, and a short snippet of body text — nothing more.
-When a leaf in a decision tree cites tonk.ca, mercedessource.com, peachparts.com, or the MBCA Star magazine archive, the link opens that source directly in a new tab.
+When a leaf cites tonk.ca, mercedessource.com, peachparts.com, or the MBCA Star archive, the link opens that source directly in a new tab.
 We do not mirror, rehost, or proxy any article content.
+Search runs against those titles and snippets, not against full-text scrapes.
+If the source goes offline, the link goes with it.

 How the diagnostics were written